Cinema of Sri Lanka: Artistic boom (1964–1970)

 GDL Perera's "Sama" was followed by a film on contemporary city settings in Dahasak Sithuvili.
 GDL joined up with the D.B.
 Nihalsingha's famously fluid hand-held camera work of the "Sath Samudura" fame, utilizing subjective camera and a sepiatone filter for the first time in Sri Lankan cinema.
-Perera and his group had first came to fame with Saama, a stylized but faithful observance of village life.
+Perera and his group had first come to fame with Saama, a stylized but faithful observance of village life.

 Other major films of this period include the debut directorial efforts of Obeysekera (Vesgatho) and Nihalsinghe landmark film, (Welikathara).

-"Welikathara" was Tissa Abeysekara's first screenplay- he was billed as "Additional Dialolgue Writer" up to that time.
+"Welikathara" was Tissa Abeysekara's first screenplay; he was billed as "Additional Dialolgue Writer" up to that time.
 Nihalsingha's recognition of Tissa Abeysekara's superlative writings skills launched him on a career as the foremost screenplay writer in Sri Lanka.
 "Welikathara" was to become one of the 10 top films of Sri Lankan cinema.
 Nihalsingha's refreshingly fluid camera work was noted by this time.
 He combined the facets of Direction, Cinematography and Editing in "Welikathara" to create an epic in CinemaScope for the first time in Sri Lanka."Welikatara" was to become one of the "10 Best" films of Sri Lanka.

 An independent student production overseen by Ranjith Lal (Nim Wallala), songwriter Mahagama Sekera's autobiographical effort (Tun Man Handiya), the maiden production of Piyasiri Gunaratne (Mokade Une) and Sugathapala Senerath Yapa's Hanthane Kathawa which introduced the to-be-matinee-idol Vijaya Kumaratunga.

 Apart from that, the movie Soorayangeth Sooraya(English Title:-The River of Love) is a landmark film for the Sri Lankan(Helawood) cinema where a trend of Thriller, Action and Musical films emerged.
 These commercial movies, although foreign transliterations, discuss the problems of poverty, blind law, injustice & love.
 Hence, critics are in a zoom lens against these movies.